Euro set for seventh day of gains, dollar loses to riskier assets

 By Olga Cotaga

-LONDON, June 3 (Reuters) - The euro topped an 11-week high on Wednesday, on track for a seven-day winning streak, with the dollar falling against most currencies as the prospects of more stimulus and hopes for economic recovery emboldened investors to buy riskier assets.
+LONDON, June 3 (Reuters) - The euro topped an 11-week high on Wednesday, on track for a seven-day winning streak, and the dollar fell against most currencies as the prospects of more stimulus and hopes for economic recovery led investors to buy riskier assets.

-The Australian dollar hit a five-month high of 0.6982 against the greenback AUD=D4, as funds sought exposure to economies expected to make the fastest recoveries from the coronavirus pandemic.
+The Australian dollar hit a five-month high of 0.6982 against the U.S. dollar AUD=D4, as funds sought exposure to economies expected to make the fastest recoveries from the coronavirus pandemic.

-The U.S. dollar also fell against the British pound, the Norwegian and Swedish crowns, and the Canadian dollar as mass protests against racism across the United States weighed.
+The U.S. dollar also fell against the British pound, the Norwegian and Swedish crowns, and the Canadian dollar as mass protests against racism across the United States weighed on the currency.

 "The strengthening of the risk-linked Aussie and Kiwi, combined with the weakness of the safe-havens dollar, yen, and franc, suggests that investors continued increasing their risk exposures for another day," Charalambos Pissouros, senior market analyst at JFD Group, said.